WICG/shared-storage/README.md

 ### Allowing noised data as output to the embedder
 We could consider allowing the worklet to send data directly to the embedder, with some local differential privacy guarantees.
-These might look similar to the differential privacy protections that we apply to aggregate reporting.
+These might look similar to the differential privacy protections that we apply in the Private Aggregation API.

 ### Interactions between worklets